jeffrey-x-chen/Sholl-Analysis-Bot/README.md

 The Beta version is an inefficient version that I created first.
 The .jar file that will be used to run the program runs the Alpha version.

-// INSTRUCTIONS ARE CURRENTLY BEING UPDATED.
-THE BELOW INSTRUCTIONS ARE NOT ACCURATE TO THE FUNCTION OF THE PROGRAM.
-SORRY FOR THE DELAY.

 Instructions on how to use this program:
 1. To use the program as an app through the .jar file, you have to first download a JDK (Java Development Kit).
 To do this, you can download VS code and follow all